alexagedah/MachineLearningBitcoin/README.md

 TRFEE : Data showing the total BTC value of transaction fees miners earn per day.
 TRFUS : Data showing the total BTC value of transaction fees miners earn per day in USD.
 TRVOU : Data showing the USD trade volume from the top exchanges.

+The first step in the project is reading the data from the CSV files and creating a DataFrame containing the containing the log differences of the on-chain metrics and tomorrow's log return on bitcoin.
+We then remove all the predictor variables which are collinear We then fit the multiple linear regression model.

+The R2 statistic for the model is negative so (not financial advice) I wouldn't use this model to trade.

+Next steps
+- Think about the predictor variables and the response more deeply.
+Why would there be a linear relationship between the log difference in an on-chain metric today and the log returns of bitcoin tomorrow?
+- Should we choose a different target variable?
+The returns in x days?
+The average returns over the next x days?
+- Are there outliers?
+If so, how should they be handled?
+Does it make sense to ignore outliers?
+- Are the high leverage points?
+Should they be removed?